zksx/nuzlocke/README.md

 ### Using Venv

-I recommend starting a virtual environment.
+I recommend starting a virtual environment any time running this program.
 This helps keeps all the dependencies in one place and assures the program isn't using newer/older versions of dependencies found in requirements.txt

 First install virtualenv using pip3
 ```bash